TarmiziIzzuddin/1DCNN_Mental_Imagery/README.md

 # Introduction
-This repo contains the implementation of the following paper:
+This repo contains the implementation of the following paper (please cite if you find this useful):

 ```